$\mathbf{O}(D,D)$ completion of the Friedmann equations: Summary and discussion

 \section{Summary and discussion}

 If string theory is the correct underlying description of the universe, its symmetries should constrain the types of interactions which are possible in nature.
-Imposing the stringy symmetry of $\ODD$ T-duality in $D$ spacetime dimensions, the interactions between stringy gravitons (massless NS-NS sector) and matter obey the Einstein Double Field Equations \cite{Angus:2018mep}.
+Assuming a stringy off-shell $\ODD$ symmetry in $D$ spacetime dimensions, the interactions between stringy gravitons (massless NS-NS sector) and matter obey the Einstein Double Field Equations \cite{Angus:2018mep}.
 In this paper we studied these equations in a cosmological setting: choosing a homogeneous and isotropic ansatz for the stringy gravitons and stringy energy-momentum tensor, we obtained the $\ODD$-completion of the Friedmann equations \eqref{OFE1}--\eqref{OFE3} in the case of $D=4$.